reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 ````

 We have configured two endpoints in the controller class:
-- `http://localhost:8083/app/v1/timezones/default` stores the current date/time in the timezone specified by the JVM argument.
-- `http://localhost:8083/app/v1/timezones/dst` stores a custom date/time in the jvm arguments specified timezone.
+- `http://localhost:8083/app/v1/timezones/default` stores a specific date/time in the jvm argument specified timezone.
 This endpoint indicates
 the end of DST in the specific timezone.
 This will help understand how the application handles DST changes.

 {{% info title="`Daylight Savings Time`" %}}
 As on 8th September 2022, both the timezones **Europe/London** and **Europe/Berlin** are on DST.
 Their corresponding timezones are **British Summer Time (BST) (UTC+1)** and **Central European Summer Time (CEST) (UTC+2)**.

 After 30th October 2022, the DST will end and they will be back to **Greenwich Mean Time (GMT) (UTC)** and **Central European Time (CET) (UTC+1)** respectively.

+In our sample application we are considering the below dates and times for easy understanding and to ensure the test cases dont fail.

+**DST Date/Time : 8th September 2022 21:21:17**
+**Non DST Date/Time : 8th November 2022 09:10:20**
 {{% /info %}}

 ### Comparing Timezone Results

-Lets's compare the output in Postman for the REST endpoint with the data stored in the DB For **Europe/London** at the **current date/time** :
+Lets's compare the output in Postman for the REST endpoint with the data stored in the DB For **Europe/London** :

 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/spring_tz_1.JPG" %}}
 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/db_tz_1.JPG" %}}